 The beauty industry is highly competitive, and if we are unable to compete effectively, our business, financial condition and results of operations could be adversely affected.

-We face increased competition in the beauty industry from companies throughout the world, including multinational consumer product companies and new independent beauty brands.
-Some of our competitors have greater resources than we do and may be able to better respond to changing business and economic conditions and compete in distribution channels or territories where we are less represented.
+We face vigorous competition in the beauty industry from companies throughout the world, including multinational consumer product companies and new independent beauty brands.
+Many multinational consumer product companies market and sell their products under multiple brands across different price tiers and have greater financial, technical or marketing resources, longer operating histories, greater brand recognition or larger customer bases than we do.
+As a result, these companies may be able to better respond to changing business and economic conditions and compete in distribution channels, categories or territories where we are less represented.
+In addition, small independent companies continue to enter the market with new brands and customized product offerings.
 Certain of our competitors have and may continue to attempt to gain market share by offering products at prices at or below the prices at which our products are typically offered, including through the use of discounts or other promotions, or by marketing their products as lower cost or as more effective versions of certain of our products.
-Competition in the beauty industry is based on a variety of factors, including innovation, product efficacy, accessible pricing, brand recognition and loyalty, service to the consumer, promotional activities, advertising, special events, new product introductions, e-commerce initiatives, sustainability and other activities.
-It is difficult for us to predict the timing and scale of our competitors' actions in these areas.
-In addition, as we expand into adjacent or other categories, we have faced, and will continue to face, different and, in some cases, more formidable competition.
+It is difficult for us to predict the timing and scale of our competitors' actions and their impact on the industry or on our business.
+Competition in the beauty industry is based on a variety of factors, including innovation, product efficacy, pricing, brand recognition and loyalty, service to the consumer, distribution, promotional activities, advertising, special events, new product introductions, e-commerce initiatives, sustainability and other activities.
+As we expand into adjacent or other categories, we have faced, and will continue to face, different and, in some cases, more formidable competition.

-Our ability to compete depends on a number of factors, including the continued strength of our brand and quality of our products, our ability to attract and retain key personnel, the success of our marketing and innovation strategies, our ability to execute our strategic plan, the successful management of new product introductions and innovations, the influence of our brand ambassadors and brand advocates, the efficiency of our third-party manufacturing facilities and distribution network, our relationships with our key customers and professional hairstylists, and our ability to maintain and protect our intellectual property and other rights used in our business.
-In addition, certain of our competitors have ownership interests in third parties that are customers of ours, and, as a result, such customers may have an interest in promoting theses competing brands over our products.
+Our ability to compete depends on a number of factors, including the continued strength of our brand and quality of our products, our ability to attract and retain key talent, the success of our marketing and innovation strategies, our ability to execute our strategic plan, the successful management of new product introductions and innovations, our ability to competitively price and promote our products while maintaining our prestige positioning, the efficiency of our third-party manufacturing facilities and distribution network, the effectiveness of our omnichannel distribution model, our relationships with our key customers and Pros, our ability to maintain and protect our intellectual property and other rights used in our business, and our ability to leverage new or advancing technologies such as AI.
+Our competitors or other third parties may incorporate AI into their business, services, and products more rapidly or more successfully than us, which could hinder our ability to compete effectively and adversely affect our business.
+In addition, certain of our competitors have ownership interests in third parties that are customers of ours, and, as a result, such customers may have an interest in promoting these competing brands over our products.
 Our inability to continue to compete effectively would have an adverse effect on our business, financial condition and results of operations.

 Demand - Risk 1